nateforsyth/nateforsyth.github.io/_posts/2019-04-17-removing-sharepoint-page-sections.md

 DefaultColumn : OfficeDevPnP.Core.Pages.CanvasColumn
 ~~~

-Page sections are based upon a zero indexed array, ignore the "Order" property in the results; this will send you in the wrong direction.
+Page sections are based upon a zero indexed array, ignore the "Order" property in the results; there are 3 here, between index 0 and 2.

 #### Remove the desired page section.